It’s recommended that you avoid exercise and even bending over for 1 to 2 weeks following cataract surgery.

 When Can I Return to Exercising?

 Discomfort from cataract surgery is typically minor and may only last a few days.
 This can make it tempting to go right back to your normal level of activity.
 It is important to wait at least a week before doing any strenuous activity, such as heavy lifting or exercise.

-Try not to life anything heavier than 5 to 10 pounds, and keep your head above your body.
-Avoid swimming or hot tubs for at least a week as well.
+Try not to lift anything heavier than 5 to 10 pounds, and keep your head above your body.
+Avoid swimming or hot tubs for at least a couple weeks.

 You will typically have a follow-up appointment with your eye doctor within a week after the surgery.
 This is a good time to discuss returning to normal activities.
 It is important to follow all instructions and recommendations your doctor gives you for recovery.

 You may be able to go back to light activity within a few days to a week after cataract surgery.
 Light walking, stretching, and activities that do not involve placing your head lower than your body, bending at the waist, heavy lifting, or high intensity are generally acceptable within a day or two after surgery.

 You may still need to take it easy for few weeks though and ease back into things.
 Strenuous lifting and swimming may need to be postponed for at least a month after surgery for optimal healing time.
 You should be able to go back to most forms of rigorous exercise within a few weeks after surgery if your doctor approves it.